-Author's Perspective: During my early workshops, some doctors were surprised that I supported Western Medicine and included a chapter in my book about doctor appointments and working with your doctor.
+Author's Perspective: During my early workshops about diabetes and alternative medicine, some doctors were surprised that I supported Western Medicine and included a chapter in my book about doctor appointments and working with your doctor.

-The fact of the matter is that there are things that Western Medicine does very well, e.g. diagnostic tests, blood tests, surgeries for broken bones, handling trauma scenarios, etc.
+Just as there are things that Alternative Medicine does well, there are things that Western Medicine does well also , e.g. diagnostic tests, blood tests, surgeries for broken bones, handling trauma scenarios, etc.

 So, it doesn't make sense to completely ignore Western Medicine.
 Instead, the key is to take full advantage of what Western Medicine does well (e.g. medical testing) while avoiding what it does not do well (e.g. nutrition recommendations).